Aberystwith and Welsh Coast Railway: 19th century

-Both schemes were to be presented to Parliament for the 1861 session, but in fact, the Machynlleth, Aberystwyth and Towyn Railway scheme failed to deposit its documentation in time for the Parliamentary deadline and was unable to proceed.
-The Aberystwith and Welsh Coast Railway Act (in earliest documentation spelt Aberystwith and Welch Coast Railway) alone continued the Parliamentary process and was given Royal Assent on 22 July 1861; the authorised share capital was £400,000 (later increased).
+Both schemes were to be presented to Parliament for the 1861 session, but the Machynlleth, Aberystwyth and Towyn Railway scheme failed to deposit its documentation in time for the parliamentary deadline and was unable to proceed.
+The Aberystwith and Welsh Coast Railway Bill (in earliest documentation spelt Aberystwith and Welch Coast Railway) alone continued the parliamentary process and was given royal assent on 22 July 1861 as the Aberystwith and Welsh Coast Railway Act 1861 (24 & 25 Vict. c clxxi); the authorised share capital was £400,000 (later increased).
 The railway was to extend from Aberystwyth to Portmadoc, an important harbour at the time.
 There was also to be a branch from Ynyslas to Machynlleth to connect to the Newtown and Machynlleth Railway.
 The main line would bridge the Dovey estuary with a viaduct from Ynyslas to Aberdovey.
 Seeing a connection to its own line as essential, the Newton and Machynlleth Railway succeeded in getting a clause in the A&WCR Act that, if the A&WCR failed to complete the Machynlleth connection by 1 August 1864, the N&MR might take the powers over.

 The A&WCR took stock and made progress to secure the extension from Portmadoc to Pwllheli and Porth Dinllaen.
 Railway schemes supported by the Great Western Railway were being planned from Llangollen towards Barmouth, and possibly on from there to north Wales.
 The A&WCR wanted to head off the threat; to do so it proposed a branch line from near Barmouth to Dolgelly.
-The A&WCR obtained the second Act of 29 July 1862 which authorised these extensions.
+The A&WCR obtained the second act on 29 July 1862, the Aberystwith and Welsh Coast Railway Act 1862 (25 & 26 Vict. c. clxxvi), which authorised these extensions.

 The Bala and Dolgelley Railway, friendly to the GWR, had been authorised on 30 June 1862, so that when built it would complete a GWR-supported route to Dolgelly from Ruabon.

 Further north, the Carnarvonshire Railway was incorporated on 29 July 1862 with powers to build from Carnarvon to Portmadoc by way of Afon Wen.
 The Carnarvonshire Railway authorisation duplicated the A&WCR as between Afon Wen and Portmadoc.
 The duplication was ignored at first, but the position was finally resolved by an agreement of 13 December 1865 under which the Cambrian Railways (successor to the A&WCR) built the section.